Happy December first guys!!

 - 2 1/2 cups chicken broth or water

 To make the rice, heat a 10-12 inch sided skillet over medium heat.
 Add the coconut and orzo pasta.
 Allow the pasta to get slightly golden and toasted, about 2 minutes.
 Add the rice and toast the rice another 2 minutes.
-Add the ginger and cook 30 seconds longer or until the garlic is fragrant.
+Add the ginger and cook 30 seconds longer or until the ginger is fragrant.
 Slowly pour in the chicken broth and bring the mixture to a boil.
 Once boiling, cover and reduce the heat to a simmer.
 Simmer for 20-25 minutes.

 Meanwhile, make the chicken.
 Add the diced chicken to a bowl and toss with the flour to coat.